History of The Volkswagen Super Beetle

 value dating back to the 1950s didn't hurt sales either.

-1970s were also the beginning of the Special Edition Beetle.
+1970s were also the beginning of Special Edition Beetles.
 With models such as the Sports Bug, Sun Bug, Love Bug, Fun Bug, Winter Bug, La Grande Bug, Champagne Bug and overseas versions like the Jeans Bug, Big and City models.
 One special edition for 1971 was the Jubilee Beetle, celebrating over twenty million total Volkswagen sales worldwide.
 This was one of the first special editions that were based on the standard Beetle as well as the 1302 Super Beetle.
 More than 35 different special edition Beetles were to follow with even more being produced in Mexico.
 1971 also meant the end of the standard Beetle convertible.
 Until production ended in early 1980 all convertibles produced would be of the Super Beetle variety.
 1972, Volkswagen was busy pushing the Super Beetle with a 14-page full color sales brochure with a cover that read, "The Super Beetle.
 The older it gets, the better it gets".
 The 1302 was available in seven colors while the standard Beetle came in only four colors and had a simple 4 page black and white sales brochure.